mkohlhaas/Haskell-in-Depth/notes.md

 - Page 199:
   - "The main monad transformer functionality is split over the two Haskell packages: `transformers` and `mtl`."
   - "This separation is due to historical reasons and is an attempt to distinguish portable and nonportable parts of the library.
-Although Haskell portability is almost never an  issue nowadays, these two libraries still exist and **befuddle** developers."
+Although Haskell portability is almost never an  issue nowadays, **these two libraries still exist and befuddle developers**."

 - Page 200:
   -  GHC provides the coerce function, which represents this triviality.
 Basically, coerce means leave it without doing anything.